SocialSocial Contribution Activities

 Community Cleanups around Group Sites

-TOPPAN cooperates with residents and various organizations in the community to beautify and clean up local public spaces such as beaches, riversides, and parks.
+TOPPAN helps to beautify and clean up local public spaces such as beaches, riversides, and parks.

 Local high school students are taken on plant tours and enrolled in practical training sessions, working experience programs, and other learning activities at site facilities across the Group.